joedicastro/dotfiles/vim/README.md

     > - `d<C-A>` Change the time under the cursor to the current UTC time
     > - `d<C-X>` Change the time under the cursor to the current Local time

-- __vim-smartinput__ provides smart auto-completion for delimiters like __(), {}, [], "", '', ``__
+- __delimitMate__ provides smart auto-completion for delimiters like __(), {}, [], "", '', ``__

     This is very easy to use.
 If we write the first pair of these chars, then the second one is automatically introduced and the cursor moves to the interior thereof.
-Then, we continue writing and to exit the inside you only have to write the second character.
+Then, we continue writing and to exit the inside you only have to write the second character or press <S-Tab>.
 If you only want the first char, you only have to press the __Delete__ key

     ![smartinput](http://joedicastro.com/static/pictures/smartinput_en.gif "smartinput")